Introduction

 Operations

-Cumulocity IoT operations is the interface that is used to tell the gateway what to do and how to do it.
+Cumulocity operations is the interface that is used to tell the gateway what to do and how to do it.
 This section describes all operations that are currently supported by the gateway.

 Scanning the address space

 This operation triggers importing address space for a specific OPC-UA server.
 The server’s ID is passed as a device ID.
-The gateway will scan the entire address space of the server and persist a twinned representation of the address space in the Cumulocity IoT platform.
+The gateway will scan the entire address space of the server and persist a twinned representation of the address space in the Cumulocity platform.

 POST /devicecontrol/operations/